LaussenLabs/atriumdb/tsc-lib/README.md

 ```
 NOTES:
 - If you are using a linux host replace "%cd%" with $(pwd).
-- Also if you would prefer to run build commands yourself just remove ./build_release.sh from the docker run command
+- Also, if you would prefer to run build commands yourself just remove ./build_release.sh from the docker run command,
-and it will give you a shell.
+and it will give you a shell in the build container.

 ## How to Test